 Harry VanVliet IV, CFSP, a funeral director with Gilpatric-VanVliet Funeral Home, LLC in Ulster Park, New York, has recently qualified for recertification of the designation of Certified Funeral Service Practitioner (CFSP), by the Academy of Professional Funeral Service Practice.

-A number of professions grant special recognition to members upon completion of specified academic and professional programs and "CFSP" is funeral service's national individual recognition.
+A number of professions grant special recognition to members upon completion of specified academic and professional programs.

 A select few have distinguished themselves among their peers within the funeral service profession as they continue their education to exceed the highest standards of care.
 This achievement is especially notable because Harry has voluntarily elected to participate in quality educational and service opportunities that far surpass what the funeral service licensing board in New York requires.
 Harry has committed to a program of lifelong learning to serve you and